jaggerharness/jaggerharness/README.md

 - 👋 Hi, I’m @jaggerharness
-- 👀 I’m a full stack web and mobile developer
+- 👀 I’m a full stack developer
-- 🌱 I’m currently interested in React, NodeJS, TailwindCSS, and Flutter
+- 🌱 Currently interested in React, NodeJS, and Flutter
-- 📫 How to reach me jagger.dev@gmail.com
+- 📫 How to reach me: jagger.dev@gmail.com

 <!---
 jaggerharness/jaggerharness is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.